ChilliCream/hotchocolate-docs/docs/stitching.md

 _Hot Chocolate_ schema stitching allows us to really integrate services into one schema by folding types into one another and even renaming or removing parts.

-With this we can create a consistent GraphQL schema that hides the implementation details of our backend services and provides the consumer of our endpoint with the capabillity to fetch the data they need with one call, no under- or over-fetching and most importantly no repeated fetching because you first needed to fetch that special id with which you now can then fetch this other thingy.
+With this we can create a consistent GraphQL schema that hides the implementation details of our backend services and provides the consumer of our endpoint with the capability to fetch the data they need with one call, no under- or over-fetching and most importantly no repeated fetching because you first needed to fetch that special id with which you now can then fetch this other thingy.

 ## Getting Started

 In order to showcase how schema stitching works and what the problems are let us assume we have a service like twitter, where a user can post messages.

-We have three teams working on internal micro-/domain-services that handle certain aspects.
+Moreover, let us assume we have three teams working on internal micro-/domain-services that handle certain aspects of that service.

-The first service is handling message stream and has the following schema:
+The first service is handling the message stream and has the following schema:

 ```graphql
 type Query {